yugr/rust-slides/features/method.md

         - actually we failed to understand how to collect PMUs in benchmarks (gh-25)...
       + compiler stats
         - depend on feature
+        - LLVM stats may be misleading because some opts (e.g. inline) are done in frontend (at MIR level)
         - e.g. SLP/loop autovec for bounds checking feature
         - e.g. NoAlias returns from AA manager for alias feature
         - e.g. CSE/GVN/LICM for alias feature